-Owning a home is the American dream.
-Nearly everyone yearns for a beautiful home on their own patch of land, complete with a white picket fence.
+Owning a home is the American dream — that picture includes a beautiful home on our own patch of land, complete with a white picket fence.

-If a home purchase is in your future, now is the time to start saving for a down payment.
-Here are nine ways to cobble together the cash you need.
+Of course, comparison shopping for the best rate on a mortgage is critical.
+But even before that, you’ll need to start saving for a down payment.
+Here are numerous ways to cobble together the cash you’ll need.

 1. Set up a dedicated account

 Get going by setting up a savings account that pays the most interest possible.
 If you’ll be tempted to divert the money to other needs, set up an account solely for the down payment.

 Comparison shop at our Solutions Center for the best savings account rates.

 Sell your possessions for cash to fatten your savings account.
 Money Talks News is full of inspiration and tips about how and where to make the most money selling your things.

 Pump up your savings fast by disposing of assets that have real value, such as a car, boat, motorcycle or expensive sports equipment.